 Tropical Living Round-Up

 Over to you.
 Do you have any more tips for coping with tropical climates?
-A lot of our readers are planning long term slow travel to SouthEast Asia or similar tropical countries from the UK, the cooler parts of Europe or North America.
+A lot of our readers are planning long term slow travel to Southeast Asia or similar tropical countries from the UK, the cooler parts of Europe or North America.
+Some are thinking of emigrating to live as ex-pats in tropical regions.
 They’ve never experienced the realities of tropical life and it can be a shock.

 Even if you’ve holidayed in India, Sri Lanka or Thailand before emigrating to live in the tropics you’ll probably find the practicalities of longer term living slightly challenging.
 This post aims to help with tips born of experience.
 If you have any questions or advice concerning the pros and cons of living in a tropical environment, leave them in the comments.